What Is A Variable?

 This section is for selecting the type of operator to use with the variable.
 In addition to the usual math operators, you (obviously) set the variable’s value with Assign.

 There’s one other operator, Substitute Divided Remainder, which divides the variable’s value by the assigned number and uses the remainder as the value.
-I covered modulo operations already in a previous tutorial.
+I covered modulo operations already in a previous tutorial, but I’ll expand on this later as well.

 You can use advanced variables to set "fixed" variables instead of the basic Variable Box.
 The two are the same and do the same thing.